 This order gives the DFFH the responsibility for the supervision of the child.
 However, the child remains in the day-to-day care of one or both parents.
 Family preservation orders typically contain numerous conditions directed towards parents and children.
 These orders are for up to 12 months or, in special circumstances, for up to two years (ss 281–282).

 This order transfers complete parental responsibility for the care of the child to the DFFH.
 The order can be made for up to 12 months, effectively back-dated to when the child was first out of parental care due to a court order, less any period or periods when the child returned to parental care.
 Conditions attached to family reunification orders should promote reunification of the child with a parent.
 The child can be returned to parental care during the period of the family reunification order.
 On this occurring, the child is taken to be on a family preservation order.

 4 Care by secretary order

 This order transfers complete parental responsibility to the DFFH and can only be made for two years or until the child turns 18.

-The Children’s Court has no power to place conditions on this order and thus any contact between the child and parents is entirely at the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. of the DFFH.
+The Children’s Court has no power to place conditions on this order and thus any contact between the child and parents is entirely at the discretion of the DFFH.